KNowledgeOnWebScale/walder/README.md

         name:
           query: ... # The GraphQL query
-          options: # options that will be applied only to this specific graphql-query (OPTIONAL)
+          options: # options that will be applied only to this specific graphql-query (OPTIONAL) ...
-            sort: # Enable sorting on the data (OPTIONAL)
-              selectors: # The objects over which you want to sort
-                - ... # Default when you want ascending order
-                - value: ...  # When you want descending order, specify the value/order
-                  order: desc
-            remove-duplicates: # Enable the removal of duplicates of the data (OPTIONAL)
-              selector: ... # The object that has to be compared to determine whether it's duplicate ...
 ```

-### Example
+### Options example

-The following command starts a server on port 9000 using an example config file.
+The following command starts a server on port 9000 using a sorting/duplicate-removal config file.

-`$ node bin/cli.js -c example/config_example.yaml -p 9000`
+`$ node bin/cli.js -c example/config_example_sorting_duplicates.yaml -p 9000`

 This will start a server on `localhost:9000` with the following routes:

-* <http://localhost:9000/books/harvard> - Returns a list of books by San Franciscans owned by the Harvard Library
+* <http://localhost:9000/music/{musician}/sorted> - Returns a list of bands the given musician (e.g. `John Lennon`) has wrote a song for.
+Sorted in descending order by song number.
-* <http://localhost:9000/music/{musician}> - Returns a list of bands the given musician (e.g. `John Lennon`) has wrote a song for.
-Sorted in a descending manner by song name and removed duplicates as well.
+* <http://localhost:9000/music/{musician}/no_duplicates> - Returns a list of bands the given musician (e.g. `John Lennon`) has wrote a song for.
+Where all the duplicate song numbers are removed from the list.
-* <http://localhost:9000/movies/{actor}?page=0&limit=8> - Returns a paginated list of all movies the given actor (e.g. `Angelina_Jolie`) stars in
+* <http://localhost:9000/movies/{musician}/everything_together> - Returns a list of bands the given musician (e.g. `John Lennon`) has wrote a song for.
+Ordered in an ascending way by song number and removed the duplicate artists who performed a track written by the musician.
-* <http://localhost:9000/movies/{actor}/postprocessed> - Returns a list of the all movies the given actor (e.g. `Johnny_Depp`) stars in, filtered on movie titles containing 'A' and 'T' using pipe modules.

 ### Content negotiation